 This style is disconnected from the sides and where it gets its name.
 There’s a hard transition from the longer hair on top to the sides, creating a clear definition.

-Typically created with a taper fade, this look is a trendy look with a break from the ordinary and easily created by any skilled barber.
+Typically created with a taper fade, this look is trendy, with a break from the ordinary, and easily created by any skilled barber.